-For the angioplasty procedure, another catheter with a balloon at its tip (a balloon catheter) is inserted in the coronary artery and placed in the blockage.
+During PCI, another catheter with a balloon at its tip (a balloon catheter) is inserted in the coronary artery and placed in the blockage.
 Then, the balloon is expanded.
 This pushes the plaque against the artery wall, relieving the blockage and improving blood flow.

 When the balloon is inflated to compress the plaque, the stent expands and attaches to the artery wall.
 The stent supports the inner artery wall and reduces the chance of the artery becoming narrow or blocked again.

-Coronary angioplasty is done in a hospital.
+Percutaneous coronary intervention (PCI) is done in a hospital.
 A cardiologist will perform the procedure.
 A cardiologist is a doctor who specializes in diagnosing and treating heart diseases and conditions.

-If angioplasty isn't done as an emergency treatment, you'll meet with your cardiologist beforehand.
+If PCI isn't done as an emergency treatment, you'll meet with your cardiologist beforehand.
 He or she will go over your medical history (including the medicines you take), do a physical exam, and talk to you about the procedure.

-Even though angioplasty takes only 1–2 hours, you'll likely need to stay in the hospital overnight.
+Even though PCI takes only 1–2 hours, you'll likely need to stay in the hospital overnight.
 Your doctor may advise you to not drive for a certain amount of time after the procedure.
 Thus, you'll probably need to arrange a ride home.

-Coronary angioplasty is done in a special part of the hospital called the cardiac catheterization (KATH-eh-ter-ih-ZA-shun) laboratory.
+Percutaneous coronary intervention (PCI) is done in a special part of the hospital called the cardiac catheterization (KATH-eh-ter-ih-ZA-shun) laboratory.
 The "cath lab" has special video screens and x-ray machines.